aws-samples/mlu-eep-generative-ai/README.md

 # Foundations of Generative AI
 ## A Comprehensive Learning Path for Generative AI with Amazon Bedrock

-Welcome to the Generative AI content!
+Welcome to our Foundations of Generative AI lesson!
 This repository contains educational materials designed to help you understand and work with Generative AI technologies, with a special focus on Large Language Models (LLMs) and Amazon Bedrock.

 ## Content Overview